 Your reconstructed breast will feel different to your other breast and have less sensation.
 After surgery, you might have numbness or pins and needles.
 The sensation may improve over time but for some people, it may not.

 There can be problems after implant surgery, whether you have tissue expansion or the implant put in directly.

-If you lose or gain a lot of weight, your reconstructed breast may no longer match the other one.
+Over time your reconstructed breast may no longer match the other one.
+This can happen if you lose weight or the implant moves.
+In this situation, you usually have surgery to try to get a better match.
 It's not usually possible to make the breasts exactly the same on both sides.
-But your surgeon may be able to make them more equal.
+But your surgeon might be able to make them more equal.

 Longer term problems with body tissue reconstruction

 There are possible problems after reconstruction surgery with body tissue.

 Loss of part of the flap